 Electrical and Instrumentation Apprenticeship

-An Electrical and Instrumentation Apprenticeship is a paid, nationally recognised dual trade pathway that qualifies you in two complementary disciplines over five years.
+An Electrical and Instrumentation (E&I) Apprenticeship is a five-year dual trade pathway that qualifies technicians to work across electrical and control systems in large-scale industrial operations.

 What Does an Electrical and Instrumentation Technician Do?